 Caleb Lack, PhD Related seminars and products

+Caleb W. Lack, PhD, is a Professor of Psychology and the Counseling MS program coordinator at the University of Central Oklahoma.
 A licensed clinical psychologist, Dr. Lack specializes in the treatment of children and adults with anxiety disorders, obsessive-compulsive and related disorders, and posttraumatic stress.
 He is regularly consulted for and interviewed by national, and international media outlets, including The New York Times, The Atlantic, and more.

 Dr. Lack is also a best-selling author or editor of eight books on topics from psychopathology to critical thinking and pseudoscience to racism and sexism in early psychology.
-He has authored more than 65 scientific publications relating to the assessment and treatment of psychological problems such as Obsessive-Compulsive Disorder, Tourette’s Syndrome, pediatric mood disorders, and posttraumatic stress.
+He has authored more than 75 scientific publications relating to the assessment and treatment of psychological problems such as Obsessive-Compulsive Disorder, Tourette’s Syndrome, pediatric mood disorders, and posttraumatic stress.
+An internationally sought-after clinical trainer and consultant, Dr. Lack has conducted workshops for clinicians across North and South America, Europe, and east Asia.

 Speaker Disclosures: